18.4.20

 Hand Painted Tin Planters with plant sticks by Minaz Jantz

-LOVE the plants in colorful tin pots sitting on the windowsills as they bring joy when the weather can be grey.
-The plant sticks are my designs and add that POP when the plant has no flowers.
+I love the plants in colorful tin pots sitting on the windowsills, as they bring joy when the weather can be grey.
+The plant sticks are my designs, adding that POP when the plant has no flowers.
 I collect old plates and layer them with my pots.
 In the photo, I am growing spider plants and outdoor daisies that will go back outside when the season warms up.

 Minaz designed Plant Stickers, 'Adam & Eve'